Hillside High School (New Jersey): History

-The district established a high school program at Central Grammar School, which was completed in 1917, prior to which Hillside students in grades 9-12 attended Elizabeth High School.
-The current high school facility was constructed in 1940, allowing students in grades 10-12 to be served at the new Hillside High School, at which time the Coe Avenue (A.P.
-Morris) School became a grammar school.
-Additions were later added to accommodate the baby-boomers of the 1950s and 1960s.
-In the mid-sixties the high school held some 1,500 students.

 Athletics

 The Hillside High School Comets compete in the Union County Interscholastic Athletic Conference, which is comprised of public and private high schools in Union County and was established following a reorganization of sports leagues in Northern New Jersey undertaken by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Before the 2010 realignment, the school had participated in the Mountain Valley Conference, which consisted of public and private high schools in Essex and Somerset and Union counties.
 With 634 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The football team competes in Division 2A of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group II South for football for 2018–2020.
+The school was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 The football team won the North II Group II state championship in 1985 and won the Central Jersey Group II championship in 2017-2019.
 In 1985, the Hillside Comets football team finished with an 11–1 record and a North II Group II state championship with a 13-12 win against Madison High School in the sectional title game.
-After knocking off the second and third seeds in the first two rounds, the seventh-seeded Hillside team won its second North II Group II state sectional championship with a 20-13 win at High Point Solutions Stadium against top-seeded and previously undefeated Point Pleasant Borough High School in the final game of the 2017 tournament playoff.
+The seventh-seeded Hillside team won its second North II Group II state sectional championship with a 20-13 win at High Point Solutions Stadium against top-seeded and previously undefeated Point Pleasant Borough High School in the finals of the 2017 tournament.
 In 2018, the team defeated Manasquan High School by a score of 36-10 to win the Central Jersey Group II title.
-The 2019 team used two late touchdowns to win its third consecutive Central Jersey Group II title with a 14-10 win against West Deptford High School in the championship game and went on to finish the season with a 12-0 record with a 25-3 win against Cedar Creek High School in the South / Central regional bowl game.
+The 2019 team won its third consecutive Central Jersey Group II title with a 14-10 victory against West Deptford High School in the championship game and went on to finish the season with a 12-0 record.